 Unfortunately, over-streatched area resources cannot fully focus on this need and most organizations that do struggle to create a proven success model that leads to a predictable student outcome.

-Driven by need, the S.T.A.R.S. program is a proven learning system to enrich students in critical subjects like math, English, and reading through a curriculum based on the North Carolina Course of Study and with the guidance of experienced professionals.
+Driven by need, the S.T.A.R.S. program is a proven learning system to enrich students in critical subjects like math, English, and reading through a curriculum based on Common Core standards and with the guidance of experienced professionals.
 S.T.A.R.S. administers activities in complementary areas, including art, poetry, public speaking, and investing, as led by a group of professionals with experience in each field.
 In addition, this system provides mentorship, strong role models, and additional tutoring through a dedicated staff of volunteers that include both banking professionals and educators.
 This is proven through the fact that the top three finishers in last year’s stock market competition had portfolios with returns of 19%, 17%, and 15%.

 The primary objective of the S.T.A.R.S.
 Academy is to empower students to master the basics of Math and English.
 S.T.A.R.S. teachers accomplish this objective through structured reinforcement of basic Math and English skills.
 The students are divided into three sections – small group sessions for students in grades 3 through 5, grades 6 through 8 and grades 9 through 12.
 There is also one-to-one tutoring for youth of all ages who need homework assistance or who require additional attention in specific core areas as identified by that student’s teacher or parent.
 In addition to that, our instructors are keen on providing cultural enrichment and financial literacy classes for a successful future.